g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

 set routing-instances EVPN-CE12 route-distinguisher 10.0.0.2:1234
 set routing-instances EVPN-CE12 vrf-target target:65020:1234
 ```
-First, we'll bind the physical interface into the LAG, and in the LAG we need to define the ESI and this mode of operation, that will be active-active.
-The LACP system-id needs to be the same in both PEs.
+First, we bind the physical interface to the LAG, and on the LAG, we define the Ethernet Segment Identifier (ESI) and its operational mode (which will be all-active).
+The LACP system-id must be identical on both PEs.

-In the instance, we need to create an EVPN instance, and the encapsulation will be MPLS, you don't need to specify the encapsulation, by default is MPLS.
-And the EVI needs RD and RT, like a L3VPN!
-All the components makes EVPN fantastic and scalable.
-You can note the ```vlan-id``` knob, this is used to do the VLAN normalization.
+In the routing instance, we create an EVI and set the encapsulation to MPLS (though strictly speaking, you don't need to specify this, as MPLS is the default in Junos).
+Just like a L3VPN, the EVI requires an RD and RT!
+Borrowing these BGP components is exactly what makes EVPN so fantastic and scalable.
+Notice the vlan-id 1234 knob, this handles the VLAN normalization.

-Now, let's make the configuration of the other site to start some tests.
-We'll apply the same logic:
+Now, let's configure the other site so we can run some tests.
+We'll apply the exact same logic:
 R3:
 ```
 set interfaces ge-0/0/9 description to-CE34-1